© Web Design by Andrew Zemek, London, UK, 2025

 2014 - Present: Marketeye.org Boutique

-Since the summer of 2014 I have been providing consultancy services under my bespoke research boutiqe brand Marketeye.org.
+Since the summer of 2014 I have been providing consultancy services under my bespoke research boutiqe brand Marketeye.org .
 While remaining faithful to the natural resources sector, I have branched out to management consultancy in a wider field.
-Although this is expanding my knowledge base, I would love to return to an executive role in the mining and metals industry.
-Contact me on andrew [at] zemek.com.
+Assignments included the research on mine tailings, running residential mining courses for Euromoney, and market research on battery metals (manganese and molybdenum in particular).

 2009-2014: Exploring for Metals in Poland